Maduro ally extradited to US on money laundering charges | Law-Order

 - United States

-Alex Saab was on a chartered Justice Department flight from Cape Verde, where he was arrested 16 months ago while making a stop on the way to Iran for what Nicolás Maduro's government later described as a diplomatic humanitarian mission.
+Alex Saab was on a chartered Justice Department flight from the West African country, a small island chain, where he was arrested 16 months ago while making a stop on the way to Iran for what Nicolás Maduro's government later described as a diplomatic humanitarian mission.

 The official spoke on condition he not be named.
-Earlier, several media outlets in Cape Verde also reported his extradition, citing unnamed sources.
 A public relations firm representing Saab said in an email that the Colombian businessman was taken from his home without his lawyers being notified.

-Saab's arrival to the US is bound to complicate relations between Washington and Caracas, possibly disrupting fledgling talks between Maduro's government and its US-backed opposition taking place in Mexico.
+Saab's arrival in the US is bound to complicate relations between Washington and Caracas, possibly disrupting fledgling talks between Maduro's government and its US-backed opposition taking place in Mexico.

-Maduro last month blasted the U.S. for the “kidnapping” and “torture'' of Saab, a businessman from Colombia who prosecutors say amassed a fortune wheeling and dealing on behalf of the socialist government, which faces heavy US sanctions.
+Maduro has blasted the US for the “kidnapping” and “torture'' of Saab, a businessman from Colombia who prosecutors say amassed a fortune wheeling and dealing on behalf of the socialist government, which faces heavy US sanctions.

 American authorities have been targeting Saab for years, believing he holds numerous secrets about how Maduro, the president's family and his top aides siphoned off millions of dollars in government contracts for food and housing amid widespread hunger in oil-rich Venezuela.